 - Standing or sitting for long periods

 Long gone are the days of “vein stripping” as the means to a cure for varicose veins.
-Major advances in image-guided, diagnostic ultrasound and minimally invasive ablation technologies has led to the development of procedures such as VNUS Closure in Houston – where the vein is permanently closed using radiofrequency energy.
-Often times following VNUS Closure, patients may require ambulatory phlebectomy or sclerotherapy in Sugar Land.
+Major advances in image-guided, diagnostic ultrasound and minimally invasive ablation technologies has led to the development of procedures such as RFA / VNUS Closure offered in our Hamilton Vein Center Houston and Austin clinics – where the vein is permanently closed using radiofrequency energy.
+Often times following VNUS Closure, patients may require ambulatory phlebectomy or sclerotherapy.

-Am I a Candidate for Varicose Vein Treatment in Sugar Land?
+Am I a Candidate for Varicose Vein Treatment?

-Dr. Hamilton will perform an ultrasound during your initial consultation with him.
+A highly skilled ultrasound tech will perform an ultrasound during your initial consultation.
 If it is determined that vein disease is present, a more thorough, diagnostic ultrasound will be performed.
 This ultrasound determines the severity of the vein disease.
 From there, appropriate treatment options, including conservative and interventional measures will be discussed with you.